watchexec/watchexec/README.md

 ###Windows

 Use the GitHub Releases tab to obtain the binary.
 In the future, I'll look at adding it to Chocolatey.

+##Building

+Currently, **watchexec requires a recent nightly Rust** to build, due to use of unstable features.

 ##Credits